 9) Peace Lily (Spathiphyllum)

-Native to tropical Americas, Peace Lily is considered a fortune plant.
+Native to tropical Americas, the Peace Lily is considered a fortune plant.
 It has the ability to cleanse all types of environmental contaminants.
 Beautiful green, and fresh air, and given that it is low maintenance and equally striking in appeal, it is ideal for office spaces and also homes.
 What more do you want?
 When you search for this plant on Thursd, you find many articles about the Peace Lily.
-It's air purifying, shade tolerant, and extremely easy to take care of, and for that, for sure, it is a must-have Plant for on Your Desk.
+It's air purifying, shade tolerant, and extremely easy to take care of, and for that, for sure, it is a must-have Plant for Your Desk.